Mar 11th, 2010 Posted in Uncategorized | Comments Off

 Tess, however, looked absolutely fabulous and ready for tea.

-Oct 27th, 2009 Posted in Uncategorized | Comments Off
+Oct 27th, 2009 Posted in Uncategorized | Comments Off on Quite a bit of housekeeping

 Our Internet access has taken a bit of a hit this summer and fall, and the updates have fallen off.
 New jobs and new offices have meant that there have been few opportunities for us to update, and probably won’t be many options for Jeanne to update the blog going forward.